Fall-2025-COMP163/project-2-rgbutler-lab/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+I was able to create the RPG as expected.
+You arre able to choose your characters and what weapon as well.
+ON GitHUb Im not seeing my name, date, and AI usage summary on here, but I have proof that I've changed it, and it is in my orginal code that I committed from VS Code.
+Used AI to understand a todo prompt and what I should implement.
+Also used AI to add emojis in the testing so I could make it more engaging for the player.